No767/Rin-Docs/README.md

 Documentation for the Rin bot.
 This repo is published to ReadTheDocs, which can be found [here](https://rin-docs.readthedocs.io/en/latest/)

+**WARNING: This docs will not be updated and will be considered deprecated.
+If you wish to find the new docs, you can find them [here](https://docs.rinbot.live).
+You will not get support if you use this docs**
 ## Building

 ### Environment Setup